DonatJR/ita_ws20/milestone/milestone.md

 ## Data Analysis

 ### Data Sources
-We mentioned two data sources for research papers in our project proposal:
+We mentioned three data sources for research papers in our project proposal:

 - [jmlr](https://jmlr.csail.mit.edu) - an international forum for the electronic and paper publication of scholarly articles in all areas of machine learning

 - [ann](http://aan.how) - a website maintained by Yale University's Learning and Information Group that provides a corpus consisting of over 400 scientific papers on NLP in plain text.

+- [Crossref](https://crossref.org/) and their [API](https://api.crossref.org/) - an official Digital Object Identifer Registration Agency that provides access to the full text of its registered research papers through their own API.

-We ended up using only the former source.
+We ended up using only the first source.

 [ann](http://aan.how) proved an unreliable data source because: